Home > Inventory > Working with Software Assets

 - Assign your software assets to your computers.
 This is your way of distributing licenses to your computers.
 This gives you a list of the software that 'should' be installed on a given PC.

 - View software audit reports and look for discrepancies between software detected, software assets owned and software assets allocated.

 Although manually allocating software assets to computers may be cumbersome, doing so will keep track of the software that 'should' be installed on the computers.
-This is a very important step of the software audit process.
+This is an important step of the software audit process.

 Defining Software Media Types